 A “Thank You for Your Donation” landing page is the page that donors land on after their donation has been processed.
 It’s an important page because it is one of the few times you have the hyper-focused attention of your donors as they wait for their donation to be confirmed.

 Surprisingly, “Thank You for Your Donation” pages are one of the most overlooked pages on a nonprofit’s website.
 Most look and function like relics from the early 2000s.
-Follow the lead of the World Wildlife Fund and design your “Thank you for Your Donation” landing page to grow your social media following and to inspire your donors to get more involved.
+Follow the lead of the World Wildlife Fund and design your “Thank you for Your Donation” landing page to grow your social media following and inspire your donors to get more involved.

 10) Include a mailing address and phone number on your donation page(s).

-Donors that prefer to give offline will likely visit your nonprofit’s website and click the “Donate” button only to become frustrated that your primary donation page does not include information on how to give via mail or over the phone.
-The Nature Conservancy lists its mailing address and phone number in the right bar of its donation page(s) in a way that does not distract online donors from completing their donation.
+Donors who prefer to give offline will likely visit your nonprofit’s website and click the “Donate” button only to become frustrated that your primary donation page does not include information on how to give via mail or over the phone.
+The Nature Conservancy lists its mailing address and phone number at the bottom of their donation page(s).